A look at how the Fitbit Sense and Samsung Galaxy Watch Active 2 compare

 - Round face not for everyone

 Fitbit turned heads with its attractive-sounding Fitbit Sense device, which was announced in September 2020.
-And while it is showing some promise already, the Fitbit Sense vs the year-old Galaxy Watch Active 2 makes for an interesting question: which one is better?
+And while the Fitbit Sense shows promise, the Fitbit Sense vs the older Galaxy Watch Active 2 makes for an interesting question: which one is better?
 Before analyzing that question, let's take a look at how they compare on the core specs.

 |Fitbit Sense